doublej472/ethgettx/README.md

  * Fetches the historical ethereum price on the payout date from [Coinbase](https://www.coinbase.com).
  * Calculates the USD value of the payout at that specific date (useful for tracking taxable events).
  * Calculates the total ETH and (time-corrected) USD value of the payouts.
- * Supports restricting payouts to a specific year or month.
+ * Supports restricting payouts to a specific date range.
+ * Supports displaying any currency that Coinbase supports.

 ## How to use